Stay Ahead of Rising Refrigerant Prices

 So Why Are Costs Rising?

 Higher refrigerant prices are a direct result of other countries competing against the U.S. economy.
-Other countries abroad are subsidizing their own refrigerant production, which lets them influence the U.S. markets with an artificially inexpensive supply.
-When these policies work, U.S. manufacturers are pushed out of the market, after which the global supply is controlled by another country.
+Other countries abroad are subsidizing their own refrigerant production, which lets them affect the U.S. markets with an artificially inexpensive supply.
+When these policies succeed, U.S. manufacturers are pushed out of the market, after which the global supply is controlled by another country.
 This is known as “dumping” and can result in economic monopolies.

 R125 Is a Chemical Component of today’s Refrigerants

 The issue is further complicated by monopoly control of R125, a key component in many different refrigerants.
 Manufacturing the most common refrigerant, R410A, requires R125.
 R125 is also affected by the anti-dumping tariff, leaving American companies with very little options.